 whose topology can be determined by their 1-BIS $S_{\pm,2}^{m=1}: {M}_2\pm g_1=0$.
 Obviously the effective Hamiltonians for surface states on the $(100)$ and $(\bar{1}00)$ surfaces are different in the presence of the longitudinal non-Clifford term, which breaks the chiral-mirror symmetry $\sigma_y\tau_0H^{({\rm D})}(-k_1,k_2,k_3)\sigma_y\tau_0=-H^{({\rm D})}(k_1,k_2,k_3)$.
 As a consequence, asymmetric behavior for these two surfaces are expected for the topological boundary states.

-Interestingly, although the 1st-order topology of $H^{({\rm D})}_{{\rm eff},\pm}$ is associated with their BISs $S^{m=1}_{\pm,2}$, it is the nested relation associated with $S^{m=1}_2$ for $H_2^{({\rm D})}$ that determines whether their topological properties are inherited by the surface states of $H_1^{({\rm D})}$, as shown by two typical examples in Figs. \ref{Dnoncli}(a) to (d).
-In Fig. \ref{Dnoncli}(a), both $H^{({\rm D})}_{{\rm eff},\pm}$ are topologically nontrivial, yet their BISs $S^{m=1}_{\pm,2}$ (black and yellow dash loops) falls outside and inside the nontrivial region of $v_1$ respectively.
-Nevertheless, $S^{m=1}_{2}$ falls within the nontrivial region of $v_1$, and chiral-like hinge states emerge on both $(100)$ and $(\bar{1}00)$ surfaces, as shown by the spectrum with OBCs along $r_1$- and $r_2$-directions [Fig.~\ref{Dnoncli}(b)].
+Interestingly, although the first-order topology of $H^{({\rm D})}_{{\rm eff},\pm}$ is associated with their BISs $S^{m=1}_{\pm,2}$, it is the nested relation associated with $S^{m=1}_2$ for $H_2^{({\rm D})}$ that determines whether their topological properties are inherited by the surface states of $H_1^{({\rm D})}$, as shown by two typical examples in Figs. \ref{Dnoncli}(a)-\ref{Dnoncli}(d).
+In Fig. \ref{Dnoncli}(a), both $H^{({\rm D})}_{{\rm eff},\pm}$ are topologically nontrivial, yet their BISs $S^{m=1}_{\pm,2}$ (black and yellow dashed loops) fall outside and inside the nontrivial region of $v_1$, respectively.
+Nevertheless, $S^{m=1}_{2}$ falls within the nontrivial region of $v_1$, and chiral-like hinge states emerge on both $(100)$ and $(\bar{1}00)$ surfaces, as shown by the spectrum with OBCs along $r_1$ and $r_2$ directions [Fig.~\ref{Dnoncli}(b)].
 In Fig. \ref{Dnoncli}(c), $H^{({\rm D})}_{{\rm eff},+}$ becomes topologically trivial and its BIS $S^{m=1}_{+,2}$ disappears.
 Consistently, chiral-like hinge states exist only on $(\bar{1}00)$ surfaces, as shown in Fig.~\ref{Dnoncli}(d) with the same boundary conditions.
-We note results with OBCs along $r_1$- and $r_3$-directions are identical, as the system possesses the the $\mathcal{C}_{4}$ rotation symmetry in $k_2$-$k_3$ plane.
+We note that results with OBCs along $r_1$ and $r_3$ directions are identical, as the system possesses the $\mathcal{C}_{4}$ rotation symmetry in $k_2$-$k_3$ plane.